How the U.S. lost 1 million people to COVID-19

 In an interview, de Blasio said, “It is hard to say to people when no one had died and the cases are limited, ‘We’re closing down your livelihood, we don’t know when it’s going to come back.
 We don’t know what’s going to happen to your life, we don’t know what’s going to happen to your family.’”
 He added, “It’s not something you do lightly.”

-Toll on Unvaccinated
+Toll on unvaccinated

 Becky Bennett said she and her father, Barrie, were like “peas in a pod,” hiking, biking and shooting together in the Blackfoot, Idaho, area.
 But vaccines were something they could not agree on.